Competing abortion pill rulings sow broad alarm, confusion

 Competing rulings by two federal judges over the availability of the abortion drug mifepristone are sowing alarm and confusion for Hernandez and countless other Americans who insist that availability must be guaranteed.
-Others celebrated one judge's ruling that would restrict that access but acknowledge the battle is far from over.
+Others celebrated one judge's ruling that would restrict that access, but the battle is far from over.

 Hernandez’s concerns were heightened Friday when U.S. District Judge Matthew Kacsmaryk, a Trump appointee in Amarillo, Texas, overruled decades of scientific approval and put on hold federal approval of mifepristone, one of the most commonly used medications to prevent pregnancies.
 The judge immediately stayed his ruling for a week so federal authorities could file a challenge.